pololu/pololu-usb-sdk/README.txt

 == Choosing a Programming Language ==

 If you are not sure what language you want to use, we recommend C#.
 It is modern and powerful, but relatively simple to understand.
 Most of the code in this SDK is written in C#.
-All of our products come with example code written in C# that you can modify to suit your needs.
+All of the products supported by this SDK come with example code written in C#.
 All of the C# code here runs under Windows and Linux.

 The next best choices are Visual Basic .NET and Visual C++.
-These languages are part of the .NET framework, so you can incorporate our class libraries in to your project the same way you would add any other .NET assembly (see "Incorporating Class Libraries" below).
+These languages are part of the .NET Framework, so you can incorporate our class libraries into your project the same way you would add any other .NET assembly (see "Incorporating Class Libraries" below).
 Some of our products have VB and C++ examples, so you can compile them and then modify them to suit your needs.